 To receive any apologies for absence.

 Members and officers confirmed their attendance at the meeting.
-There were no apologies for absence received for this meeting.
+An apology for absence was received from Mr D Wilson.

-There were no changes in membership of the Board.
+There were no changes to membership to note.

 DISCLOSURES OF INTEREST